 Due to the high demand of DVDs and Blue Ray discs, the Black River Falls Public Library will no longer be purchasing any VHS tapes for adults or youth.
 Current VHS collection holdings are subject to weeding criteria and will not be replaced (in VHS format) if damaged or lost.

 M. Cassette Tapes

 Due to the demand of new technology in audio format (Compact Disc, MP3, Overdrive) the Black River Falls Public Library will considerably reduce its selection of cassette tape audio books and music.
 Existing cassette tape audio book holdings are subject to weeding criteria and will not be replaced (in cassette format) if damaged or lost.
 If one specific cassette tape is damaged in a set and can be replaced from a vendor for free the item will be put back on the shelf for circulation.

 N. Selection Challenges

 The Black River Falls Public Library recognizes that some materials are controversial and that any given item may offend some patrons.
 Selection of materials will not be made on the basis of anticipated approval or disapproval, but solely on the basis of the principles stated in this policy.
 Patrons requesting that material be removed from the collection may complete a Statement of Concern About Library Resources form, which is available at the library circulation desk.
-The Director will provide the complainant with a response within ten working days.
+The Director will provide the complainant with a response within thirty working days.
 A copy of the complaint form and the Director’s response will be placed on the agenda of the next regular meeting of the Black River Falls Public Library Board of Trustees.
 An appeal of the Director’s decision may be made by the Library Board.
 The complainant should be informed that they are entitled to appear at the scheduled Board Meeting.